 The assumptions underlying these valuations represent management's best estimates, which involve inherent uncertainties and the application of management judgment.
 As a result, if factors or expected outcomes change and we use significantly different assumptions or estimates, our share-based compensation expense could be materially different.
 Following Closing, the fair value of our stock has been determined based on the quoted market price on the Nasdaq.
-For more detailed information about our historical and outstanding grants and our valuation of our share-based compensation and awards, see Notes 12 and 14 ("Share-Based Awards") to the audited consolidated financial statements included elsewhere in this prospectus options related to the convertible notes.
-Our derivative instruments are freestanding in nature and may be utilized as economic hedges and therefore, the changes in these derivative instruments are recorded as a gain or loss to operations.
+For more detailed information about our historical and outstanding grants and our valuation of our share-based compensation and awards, see Notes 12 and 14 ("Share-Based Awards") to the audited consolidated financial statements included elsewhere in this prospectus.